Akbar16772/Akbar16772/README.md

-- 👋 Hi, I’m @Akbar16772
+- 👋 Hi, I’m @Goku007
-- 👀 I’m interested in Listening Songs
+- 👀 I’m interested in .....
-- 🌱 I’m currently learning B.Pharm And How to Be a Successful Person.
+- 🌱 I’m currently Pursuing B.Pharm.
-- 📫 How to reach Through Telegram https://t.me/Lucifer00071
+- 📫 How to reach Through Telegram https://t.me/Xailong6969

 <!---
 Akbar16772/Akbar16772 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.